lakkatv/lakka-website/content/articles/2017/03/13/lakka-20-rc3-ships-retroarch-150-and-brings-rpi-zero-w-support.md

 ![RC3](media/rc3.png)

  * Netplay works with more types of routers
- * New netplay icon tab styled
+ * New icon for the netplay tab
  * Lobby improvements, allows joining rooms hosted in your local network
  * Menu performance improvements
  * Ability to change the icon set on the fly